tombh/streaming/JOURNAL.md

   * [ ] Downgrade wgpu and rust-gpu, separately if you have the patience

 Misc
+  * [ ] Stream: rescale resolution to 1080p
   * [ ] Make a noise or notification when I get a new follower
     * Best solution: look into OBS overlay

 # Journal
+📆 **November 7th**
+First day back after a few days off, forgot how to do this streaming thing a bit.
+Gonna catch up on some Pygls messages.
+Then see what I geel like doing on Super Glass.

+* [x] Fix formatter when buffer's number of lines differs from what's on disk

+Released v0.5.1 of Super Glass, hopefully that can be dogfooded from now on.

+📆 **November 4th**
+Sent a reply to Alex Carney on the pytest-lsp thread, we're just exploring the lay of the land at the moment.
+It's really great the scope vision he has for it.

+* [x] Test defered debounced diagnostics
+* [x] I feel like there's a bit too much implementation-specific code in the unit tests.
+Eg; needing unique config_ids to bust the debounce between async tests

+Woohoo!
+Completed the big refactor of `Debounce` and `Feature`, code a lot tidier, readable and intuitive I reckon.
+But gotta keep an eye on those new flakey e2e tests 🫤

 📆 **November 3rd**
 Realised how to fix deferred debounce issue.
 Need to responde to v1 pygls thread.